 A few notes about the products in this list

-In the list below, many items are linked to products I use from Amazon.
+In the list below, many items are linked to the specific products I use from ShopAIP and Amazon.
 I tried to only link to items that are in stock, but many will probably run out of stock by the time you read this.
 Keep checking back, or search for alternatives (just be sure to read ingredient labels!).
-If an item is due in stock soon, Amazon will still let you order it, but shipping may be delayed.

 Also, pay attention to prices.
 Many vendors are taking advantage of the increased demand and increasing their prices up to four times higher than usual, or more!
 If you don’t absolutely need something, hold off until prices come down a bit.

-So, at long last, here is my extensive list of AIP emergency staples to stock up on for self-isolation during the pandemic:
+So, at long last, here is my extensive list of AIP staples to stock up on:

 *Many of these links are affiliate links.
 See here for my affiliate disclosure.